maisiesadler/cloudtrailparser/README.md

 Run the tool that needs to use the IAM role, for example a deployment.

-Wait until the Events are available in TeamCity, then run this tool.
+Wait until the Events are available in CloudTrail, then run this tool.

 It will generate something like the below that can then be used for the final IAM user.